Meet Our Amazing Team!

 Take some time and get to know who these exceptional members of our community are and what motivates them.

 Mark is one of the founding members of ICSAVE and has dedicated thousands of hours toward its mission.
 He has worked full-time with the Fry Fire District since 1995.
 Recently promoted to Fire Chief, he was previously responsible for their special operations program including: technical rescue, hazardous materials, wildland operations, and tactical medical support.
 Mark has been a certified paramedic since 2000.
-He is also a Reserve Deputy with the Cochise County Sheriff’s Office, where he has served as a tactical medic and operator on their SWAT Team for the past 16 years.
-He received a law degree from the University of Arizona, Rogers College of Law in 2007 and is planning to complete the National Fire Academy, Executive Fire Officer Program this summer.
+He is also a Reserve Deputy with the Cochise County Sheriff’s Office, where he has served as a tactical medic and operator on their SWAT Team for the past 19 years.
+He received a law degree from the University of Arizona, Rogers College of Law in 2007 and recently completed the National Fire Academy, Executive Fire Officer Program.

 Dr. Josh Gaither is an Associate Professor at the University of Arizona, College of Medicine.
 He is board certified in Emergency Medicine and Emergency Medical Services (EMS).
 Dr. Gaither currently practices Emergency Medicine at Banner University Medical Center and serves as the Medical Director for the Banner University Medical Center Tucson Campus Base Hospital where he provides medical direction for 14 EMS agencies and approximately 800 EMS providers.